 The top reason to go public… to raise money!

 The first step in an Initial Public Offering is to hire an investment bank, or banks, to handle the IPO.
-Investment banks can either work together, with one taking the lead, or work alone.
+Investment banks can either work together with one taking the lead, or one bank can work alone.

 After the meeting, due diligence is required to be conducted on the company to make sure the registration statements are accurate.
 Tasks include market due diligence, legal and IP due diligence, financial and tax due diligence.

 The end result of the due diligence is the S-1 Registration Statement.
 The information in the statement includes historical financial statements, key data, company overview, risk factors, and more.

 A pre-IPO analyst meeting is held after the S-1 Registration Statement is filed to educate bankers and analysts about the company.
 Bankers and analysts are also briefed on how to sell the company to investors.
 A preliminary prospectus can also be drafted.